|

 documents that they would not give interviews, and Hada to repudiate

 his claims of innocence; otherwise, they would not be released.
+The

-he was clear-minded and said he would fight to the death for the
+and said he would fight to the death for the freedom of Southern Mongolians.

-freedom of Southern Mongolians.
 On Apr.
-15 Naraa's mother was notified
+15 Naraa's mother was notified that Uiles would be put on

-that Uiles would be put on trial at the end of April, so Naraa started
+trial at the end of April, so Naraa started to seek a lawyer, but

-to seek a lawyer, but was told on Apr.
+was told on Apr.
 20 that the trial was postponed.
+The family bookstore

-The family bookstore was still locked up, and the food in
+was still locked up, and the food in the refrigerator must have

 Reporters Without Borders on May 5 issued

-a renewed appeal for the immediate and unconditional release of
+a renewed appeal for the immediate and unconditional release of Hada,

-Hada, Xinna, and Uiles.
+Xinna, and Uiles.

 Further details, July 2011: Naraa told SMHRIC that

-the police had pressed her to write letters to Hada saying that
+the police had pressed her to write letters to Hada saying that his

-his relatives no longer support him and will not visit him in prison.
+relatives no longer support him and will not visit him in prison.

 She refused, and fell ill under the pressure.
 No family member has

 been able to visit Uiles in detention.
-Xinna's brother was able
+Xinna's brother was able to

 In December 2011, Hada had suffered a whole year of unjust